NexPort-Solutions/expectations-docs/tdedit.md

 Upon clicking the New button (keyboard hotkey Alt+N), a new task list will appear in the Task Lists list with a default name in the form of < New Task Item > or < New Task Item # > in an auto-incrementing fashion.
 To rename a task list, either double-click the label on the left side, or click in the corresponding field of the Name column, then supply a unique task list name.
 Clicking Delete (keyboard hotkey Alt+E) will open a prompt which, upon confirmation, will cause a selected task list to be deleted.

+{% hint style="info" %}
-> **NOTE** : Renaming any training item in the Training Modules, Training Requirements, and Task Lists tabs will cause the item's name to also change in any higher-level lists to which the item may belong.
+**NOTE** : Renaming any training item in the Training Modules, Training Requirements, and Task Lists tabs will cause the item's name to also change in any higher-level lists to which the item may belong.
 Similarly, changing the description of a Task Item will cause the item's description to also change in all Task Lists to which the item may belong.
+{% endhint %}

 ***